embecosm/avr32-toolchain/README.md

 GNU tool chain distributions. `SOURCES.README` describes these files, `build-avr32-gnu-toolchain.sh` is the script to build from these sources.
 The patch files themselves may be found in the patches directory.

+The script `patchbuild.sh` is used to apply the patches as git commits, creating appropriate ChangeLog.AVR32 entries.
+The git repository includes all these commits.